scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 All of these approaches promise compilers that any subsequent specializations of the base class template will support the interface offered by the general template.

 # Factor parameter-independent code out of templates
-In template code repication is implicit: there's only one copy of the template sourc code, so you should sense the replication that may take place when a template is instantiated multiple times.
+In template code repication is implicit: there's only one copy of the template source code, so you should sense the replication that may take place when a template is instantiated multiple times.

 Templates generate multiple classes and multiple functions, so any template code not dependent on a template parameter causes bloat.